testcontainers/workshop/README.md

 # Introduction

-This workshop will explain how to use Testcontainers \( [https://www.testcontainers.org](https://www.testcontainers.org) \) in your Java applications.
+This workshop will explain how to use Testcontainers for Java \([https://www.testcontainers.org](https://www.testcontainers.org)\) in your Java applications.

 ## Table of contents